emnify/product-docs/docs/glossary.md

 ## Workspace

 An independent entity in the emnify Portal associated with an [organization](#organization).
-Workspaces can be managed individually or, if [linked](#linked-workspaces), centrally by the [main organization](#main-organization) while being billed and accessed separately.
+Workspaces can be managed individually or centrally (if [linked](#linked-workspaces)) while billed and accessed separately.

 :::note
 Every emnify customer has free access to a single workspace.